source-code-repo/ogl/README.md

 # OpenGL Tutorial
-Following the tutorial from https://www.opengl-tutorial.org/
+Following the tutorial from https://www.opengl-tutorial.org/ and refactoring to remove duplicate code.